18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 ![ml-system][ml-system]

-There're four main characteristics that an ML system should have including:
+There're four main characteristics that an ML system should have, including:

 1. Reliability
 1. Scalability